 What Can You Do?

-• Be aware: Understand how your data is being used and sold.
+Be aware: Understand how your information is being collected, used, and sold.

-• Opt out: Where possible, opt out of data sharing and marketing lists.
-Call ObscureIQ for help.
+Opt out: Where possible, remove yourself from data sharing and marketing lists.
+(ObscureIQ can help you navigate this process.)

 Experts Discuss Data Privacy